nimaid/binary-waterfall/README.md

   -fs FPS, --fps FPS    the maximum framerate of the visualization -ws WINDOWSIZE, --windowsize WINDOWSIZE
-                        the length of the longest edge of the viewer window -ac AUDIOCHANNELS, --audiochannels AUDIOCHANNELS
+                        the length of the longest edge of the viewer window -v VOLUME, --volume VOLUME
+                        The audio playback volume, from 0 to 100 -ac AUDIOCHANNELS, --audiochannels AUDIOCHANNELS
                         how many channels to make in audio (1 is mono, default) -ab AUDIOBYTES, --audiobytes AUDIOBYTES